Yoast/duplicate-post/readme.txt

 Duplicate post is shipped with Italian, Japanese, French and Spanish language files.
 Feel free to contact me if you want to add your language.

-If you're a plugin developer, I suggest to read the section made just for you, to ensure compatibility between your plugin(s) and mine!
+If you're a plugin developer, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine!

 This plugin used to be tested on at least WP 2.6.5.
 From version 1.0 onwards, it uses some APIs first introduced with WP 2.7 to achieve better integration with the new WordPress interface.